shashidhar1900/JsonParsing-Practice/README.md

 # JsonParsing-Practice
-This contains json parsing techniques using gson, jackson, org.json.
+This contains json parsing techniques in java using gson, jackson, org.json.